 All applications will be reviewed and processed as fast as possible in chronological order.
 You will be notified of the result when your application has been evaluated.
 Expect 6 weeks before being notified of the result.

 However, if you have a specific business opportunity in Denmark, you can contact the Startup Denmark Secretariat by email: email@example.com and ask to have your application processed urgently.
 In the email, you must elaborate on your reason for faster processing.
 It can be that you are accepted into an accelerator program or have a collaboration with a private or public organization.

 In the subject line you must write “Request for faster processing of application - [company name]”.
 Startup Denmark cannot guarantee that it will be possible to have an application processed faster than six weeks.

 How is my business plan evaluated?

 The business plans are assessed by a minimum of three members of Startup Denmark’s independent expert panel.
-Assessments are based on scores from 1 to 5 given in relation to five evaluation criteria.
-In order to obtain approval, you need both a minimum average score of 3.0 for all five criteria and a score of at least 4.0 in the final recommendation criteria.
+Assessments are based on scores from 1 to 5 given in relation to four evaluation criteria.
+To receive an approval, you need at least 3.5 in average score for all four criteria.

 The criteria are defined as follows:

 The expert panel is looking for fundamentally smart business models that seize an opportunity and accelerate the development of a new market or industry.
 Applications are evaluated in terms of their level of innovation and introduction of new products, services or processes within their field.